boosterKRD/boosterKRD.github.io/wiki/index.md

 This section describes SQL queries and techniques for analyzing column value frequencies to estimate row counts for specific values in a PostgreSQL database and selectivity.
 This data is useful for understanding the effectiveness of both existing and newly created indexes.

 ## Column Statistics and Selectivity
-This query provides statistics about columns in a table, including correlation, selectivity, and the number of distinct values.
+This query provides important statistics about the columns in a table, including correlation, selectivity, and the number of distinct values (n_distinct).
+- Correlation: In PostgreSQL, correlation refers to how closely the physical order of rows in a table matches the ordering of values in a specific column.
+The correlation value ranges from -1 to 1
 ```sql
 SELECT
     cl.reltuples, attname, correlation,n_distinct,